AndrasKovacs/dtt-rtcg/README.md

 - Arbitrary number of stages.
 Generated code can also generate code.
 - Generated code can reference any previous definition and any runtime value ("cross-stage persistence").
-- Supports running open code (containing free variables).
+- Supports running open code (code containing free variables).
 - Two ways to run programs:
   1. Reference interpreter written in Haskell.
   2. Javascript backend that implements code generation with `eval`.